-The SDG Accelerator provides support to student teams working on SDG-related projects, to scale-up their innovations through the different innovation phases, aiming to achieve a social impact and to enable students to learn about innovation as a discipline, while developing their own ideas.
+The SDG Accelerator provides support to student teams working on SDG-related projects to scale up their innovations through the different innovation phases.
+The objective is to enable students to learn about social-impact innovation by developing their own ideas.

 How does it work?
-Students supported by the SDG Accelerator have periodic coaching sessions regarding the social innovation process.
-The students use their own ideas as case studies for the coaching activities.
-Periodically, they will be invited to present their progress in front of a panel of experts.
-In those periodic presentations, students will articulate their progress and needs.
-The experts evaluate how the needs may be covered within support from the SDG Accelerator program, or from other sources of support for social and technological innovations.
+Students supported by the SDG Accelerator benefit from coaching sessions on the social innovation process.
+They use their own ideas as case studies for the coaching activities.
+Periodically, they will be invited to present their progress ito a panel of experts.
+In those presentations, students will articulate their progress and needs.
+The experts then evaluate how the needs could be covered by the SDG Accelerator program, or by other sources of support for social and technological innovations.

 Who can apply?
-In a first phase, the SDG Accelerator has supported student projects initiated by the Geneva Tsinghua Initiative, and in particular by the SDG Summer School and by Dual Degree Master Programme.
-As interest in the SDG Accelerator has grown, projects from other University of Geneva students will be considered.
+In its first phase, the SDG Accelerator supported projects initiated by students frequenting the GTI’s education programs, the SDG Summer School and Dual Degree Master.
+Interest in the SDG Accelerator has increased considerably and projects from other University of Geneva students are now also eligible.

-Submit your proposal for the SDG Accelerator to Jose Luis Fernandez Marquez (JoseLuis.Fernandez@unige.ch).
-Include brief answers to the following questions.
+Please send your proposal to Jose Luis Fernandez Marquez (JoseLuis.Fernandez@unige.ch), Head of the SDG Accelerator, including brief answers to the following questions:

 - What is the name of the project?